 COMMUNITY DEVELOPMENT FUND CONTRIBUTION

-Not to cause permit or suffer the Occupation of the first Dwelling until the Community Development Fund Contribution has been paid to the District Council and it shall pay the Community Development Fund Contribution to the Council prior to the Occupation of the first Dwelling.
+Not to cause permit or suffer the Occupation of any Dwelling until the Community Development Fund Contribution has been paid to the District Council and it shall pay the Community Development Fund Contribution to the District Council prior to the Occupation of any Dwelling.

 COMMUNITY DEVELOPMENT WORKERS CONTRIBUTION

-Not to cause permit or suffer the Occupation of the first Dwelling until the Community Development Workers Contribution has been paid to the District Council and it shall pay the Community Development Workers Contribution to the Council prior to the Occupation of the first Dwelling.
+Not to cause permit or suffer the Occupation of any Dwelling until the Community Workers Contribution has been paid to the District Council and it shall pay the Community Workers Contribution to the District Council prior to the Occupation of any Dwelling.

-sports centre contribution
+Bicester Leisure centre Phase 1 contribution

 In the event that the Inspector in determining the Planning Appeal expressly states in the Decision Letter that the obligations set out in this Schedule are material planning considerations and are compliant with the statutory tests set out in Regulation 122 and 123 of the CIL Regulations 2010 then the Owner and Developer shall be required to comply with the obligations subject to any limitations placed on the obligations as to the amount or otherwise specified by the Inspector in the Decision Letter provided that where the Inspector determines that the obligations set out in this Schedule are immaterial planning considerations or do not comply with the statutory tests in Regulation 122 or Regulation 123 then the obligations in this Schedule shall cease or shall be limited as determined by the Inspector in the Decision Letter and the Owner and Developer shall be released from their obligation to comply with them or shall comply with the limited obligation as the case may be.

-The following definitions relate to the Sports Centre Contribution and shall have the following meanings throughout this Deed:-
+The following definitions relate to the Bicester Leisure Centre Phase 1 Contribution and shall have the following meanings throughout this Deed:-